 Prior to joining PBEM, Mike was a Contracting officer for the Department of Human & Health services and served as an Intelligence Officer in the U.S. Army.
 Mike currently holds a BA in German Studies and an MA in Administration of Justice and Security.

 Prior to joining PBEM, Tig worked for the Federal Emergency Management Agency (FEMA) helping cities, counties, and agencies in Oregon with federal disaster aid.
 Tig is a 5th generation Portlander (Go Demos!), and a volunteer with the Multnomah County Amateur Radio Emergency Service (ARES).
 He has expertise in emergency management, FEMA's public assistance program, operations and logistics.
 Tig also has experience in radio broadcasting, film production, and risk management.
-He has a B.S. in Homeland Security and Emergency Management from Concordia University and is completing a Masters in Emergency Management at Arizona State University in the fall of 2021.
+He has a B.S. in Homeland Security and Emergency Management from Concordia University – Portland, and a M.S. in Homeland Security and Emergency Management with a concentration in Community Resilience from Arizona State University.
 He also is a Chartered Property and Casualty Underwriter and an Associate in Risk Management.
 You will often see Tig riding his bright red Vespa, cheering on the Portland Pickles, or camping in the great Pacific Northwest.

 Jeremy Van Keuren, Community Resilience Manager

 Jeremy manages the bureau’s volunteer programs and is a duty officer.
 He has worked for the City of Portland since 2003.
 He has been a policy manager in Portland City Hall (advising two mayors and one commissioner), worked in finance, housing, and economic development.
 Jeremy has graduated from Portland State University with a Bachelor’s in Anthropology and an Executive Masters of Public Administration.